alphagov/paas-developer-docs/docs/deploying_apps/deploying_flask.md

 ### WSGI Configuration

-You _could_ use the built-in Werkzeug server to send out your Flask app, [but it's not recommended](http://flask.pocoo.org/docs/0.10/deploying/).
+Although you _can_ use the built-in Werkzeug server to send out your Flask app, [it's not recommended](http://flask.pocoo.org/docs/0.10/deploying/).
 As with Django, we recommend installing and using `waitress` for a WSGI server.
 Install it with `pip install waitress`.

-Switching your Flask app to serve with Waitress instead of the built-in server is fairly simple.
-The first thing you'll want to do is the app's port to the `VCAP_APP_PORT` environment variable.
+It is farily simple to switch your Flask app to serve with Waitress instead of the built-in server.
+The first thing you'll want to do is set the app's port to the `VCAP_APP_PORT` environment variable.
 This is set by Cloud Foundry for you so you don't have to worry about it, but you _do_ need to let Flask know about it.
 And while you're developing locally you might want to set a local `VCAP_APP_PORT`.
 You can do that with this code:

 ```python
 port = port = int(os.getenv("VCAP_APP_PORT"))